Gluten-Free Levain Chocolate Chip Cookies

 This post may contain affiliate links.
 See our disclosure policy for more.

-Gluten-Free Levain Chocolate Chip Cookies – Learn how to make Levain Bakery style thick gluten-free chocolate chip cookies at home.
+If you love thick, bakery-style cookies, you’ll LOVE these Gluten-Free Levain Chocolate Chip Cookies!
+Learn how to make Levain Bakery style cookies at home with simple, no-fuss ingredients.
 You’ll love their gorgeous texture and show-stopping size!

 Front view of gluten-free Levain chocolate chip cookies stacked on top of each other, revealing a gooey middle

-Here’s What Makes These Gluten-Free Levain Chocolate Chip Cookies So Unique:
+Here’s What Makes These Chocolate Chip Cookies So Unique

 • Brown Sugar & White Sugar.
-This classic cookie combo does wonders for flavor and texture, with brown sugar keeping them moist, while white sugar helps with that delicate crisp exterior.
+This classic cookie combo does wonders for flavor and texture, with brown sugar keeping them moist, while granulated sugar helps with that delicate crisp exterior.

 • Eggs.
 Next up is a few eggs.
 These give the cookies some chewiness and help bind the dough together.

 • Gluten-Free Measure-For-Measure Flour.
 We recommend King Arthur Measure For Measure Gluten-Free Flour.
 I love the mix of protein & starch and feel like it gives really consistent results.
-(If you use another brand, your results may vary slightly.
+(If you use another brand (like Bob’s Red Mill), your results may vary slightly.
 Be sure the blend you use contains xanthan gum!)

 • Cornstarch.
 Instead of the malted barley flour Levain uses, or the cake flour most Levain copycat recipes use, we’re adding cornstarch, which has more starch and less protein.
 Combined with the gluten-free flour, it gives these GORGEOUS texture without making them taste floury.